 Classic 1963 Jeep Gladiator Review Nov 1, 2016 by Cedric (Driver Weekly)

-Most people think of Jeep for their pioneering SUVs, but this is a big misconception.
+When you think Jeep, you only think about their pioneering utility vehicles like the Jeep Wrangler.
+But this is a slight misconception.
 In fact, one of the first popular Jeeps was the 1963 Gladiator, a full-size pickup truck.
-This inaugural pickup from Jeep was an innovative truck with an optional single overhead cam six-cylinders and independent front suspension, something you were hard-pressed to find on any other model at the time.
-One of the first vehicles designed by Jeep for civilian use and later adapted for the Army, the reliable truck remained in production for over twenty years with only minor changes.
+This innovative pickup from Jeep was available with a single overhead cam six-cylinder engine and independent front suspension, something you were hard-pressed to find on any model sold at the time.
+One of the first vehicles designed by Jeep for civilian use and then adapted for the Army, instead of the other way around, the Jeep Gladiator remained in production for over twenty years with only minor changes.
 There was even a 2005 Jeep Gladiator concept that previewed a potential pickup.
 But if you want the classic pickup that everyone can admire, look no further than 1963.

 Introducing the Gladiator